BearlyHugo

 BearlyHugo imitates the very popular Bear Blog.
 It is a blogging platform that focuses on your words.
 No ads, no tracking, almost no scripts.
 It’s also tiny and has a small footprint, which makes it suitable for free and budget hosts.
 With Hugo, you can focus on writing your posts, let the engine do the rest for you.

 I ported my own BearlyJekyll to use with the Hugo SSG.
-See a Demo site.

 This theme is a modification of jekyllBear by knhash.